percona/pmm/doc/source/qan.rst

 The |gui.settings| tab displays the essential configuration settings of the database server selected from the |gui.databases| list.
-From this tab you can see which :term:`DSN` is being used as well as the :term:`database server version <Version>`.
+From this tab you can see which :ref:`DSN` is being used as well as the :ref:`database server version <Version>`.

 This tab contains several settings which influence how the monitored data are